figipigiel/snakeGame/README.md

-Code has been made with Dev C++ and will work on Dev C++'s console.
+Code has been made with Dev C++ and will work on Dev C++'s console. <br />
-It may not work properly in some IDEs.
+It may not work properly in some IDEs. <br />
-If you find any errors or need some explanation, please DM me.
+If you find any errors or need some explanation, please DM me. <br />
 All comments were made in Polish.